Top Tips for Day Hiking Or Backpacking With Your Dog!

 step-1

-Step 2 - Peel the banana and slice into rounds.
+Step 2 – Peel the banana and slice it into rounds.
 Layer the rounds over the nut butter.

 step-2.2